warwick-machine-learning-group/tfl_parallel_mp4_extraction/README.md

 The Python scripts are available in the folder `TestStub`.
 A Linux shell executable is also provided in `TestStub/Release`.
 Tests output are available in the folder `Test_Output`.

-The video frames can be saved into a local filesystem directory or loaded into memory, for example: Python's data structures, C / C++ data structures.
+The video frames can be saved into a local filesystem directory.
+The video frames can also be loaded into memory, for example: Python's data structures, C / C++ data structures.

 ## Usage
 To execute on 4 processor cores: